Hugo Reid Handbook

 Please follow and respect all city traffic laws and the directions of our Volunteer Traffic Supervisors.
 Thank you for helping us keep all Hugo Reid students and families safe.

 It is our goal to keep our campus safe and maintain classrooms free from disruptions.
 All visitors/volunteers to our campus must sign in at the office.
 Parents are not permitted to bring items to the classroom, including a child’s backpack, during the school day.
 In the event of an emergency, messages will be relayed to students by the office staff.
 All other messages or items for students must be left in the office.
 The office staff will notify the classroom via e-mail and the child will be sent to the office at a convenient time.

 Lunches should be sent with the child in the morning.

 Students should go to their classroom when the first bell rings at 8:20.
 Any child not in the classroom by the 8:20 bell will be marked tardy.
 Students who arrive at school after the bell rings at 8:20 must report to the office before going to class.
+NEW DIRECTIVE starting 18-19: Parent(s) are requested to walk student to the office for check in if tardy.
 Excessive tardies are dealt with through the District/School Attendance and Review Board.

 California state law requires verbal or written explanation as to the reason of a child’s absence.
 The explanation should include your child's first and last name, the date(s) of absence and the specific reason.
 Parents may call the office any time (821-8356 HRE /821-8346 HRP) to leave a message or email firstname.lastname@example.org.
 If the office does not receive the required explanation, you will receive an automated reminder call.